marvin1099/BitwardenAutofiller/README.md

 - Supports customizable fill actions and sequences.
 - Operates in both daemon and client modes.
 - Offers additional security options with encryption for communication.
+- The GUI Provides a user-friendly interface to manage input options, configure settings, and control the daemon/client.

 ## Security